Cynthia Knott: Biography

 Cynthia Knott received her BA from the School of the Museum of Fine Arts, Boston in 1971.
-She went on to earn her BFA at the School of Visual Arts, New York in 1975 and her MFA at New York University in 1989.
+She went on to earn her BFA at the School of Visual Arts, New York, in 1975 and her MFA at New York University in 1989.
 Prior to pursuing art, Knott attended Washington University in St. Louis, intending to study Marine Biology.
-Knott dropped out after a year after realizing she wanted to pursue her interest in drawing.
+She dropped out after a year after realizing she wanted to pursue her interest in drawing.

-Knott's study of and later artistic fascination with the ocean also draws upon family history.
-Knott's great-grandfather was an Irish sea captain.
+Knott's study of and artistic interest in the ocean draws upon family history.
+Her great-grandfather was an Irish sea captain.
 Her series, "Migration," refers to the Atlantic voyage made by her family from Ireland by boat.

 Work

 Knott began her career as an artist as a color field painter, inspired by the work of Mark Rothko.
-Knott developed renewed interest in the landscape after visiting in upstate New York and revisiting work by the Hudson River School.
-She then began to take interest in artists who were inspired by the landscape around them, such as Turner, Constable, and Whistler.
-Similar to Rothko's famous multiform paintings, Knott's work consists of "horizontal bands of monochromatic colors."
+She became interested in landscape after visiting upstate New York and the work by the Hudson River School.
+She then began to take interest in landscape artists such as Turner, Constable, and Whistler.
+Similar to Rothko's multiform paintings, Knott's work consists of "horizontal bands of monochromatic colors".

-Knott's other influences include the fluorescent work of Dan Flavin, the linear abstraction of Barnett Newman, the color field painter Helen Frankenthaler, the landscapes of Jane Wilson, Hokusai's The Great Wave off Kanagawa, and wave and ocean scenes of Winslow Homer.
-The shimmering quality of light often found in her seascapes has also drawn comparison to the 19th century American "sublime" movement, Luminism.
+Knott's other influences include the fluorescent work of Dan Flavin, the linear abstraction of Barnett Newman, the color field work of Helen Frankenthaler, the landscapes of Jane Wilson, Hokusai's The Great Wave off Kanagawa, and wave and ocean scenes of Winslow Homer.